AKROGIS/Raster_Functions/README.md

 You will also find custom raster functions that can be used in existing or new function chains.

-* `AspectSlope.py` - Create a map that simultaneously displays the aspect (direction) and slope(steepness) of a continuous surface, such as terrain as represented in a digital elevation model (DEM).
 * `Latitude.py` - Calculates a latitude raster; each cell gets the latitude of its geographic location.
 * `SolarRadiationIndex.py` - Calculates a Simple Solar Radiation Index, using